Uticodes/Note-Taking-App/README.md

 The app has two main screens:

-Notes List Screen – Displays all saved notes.
+`NotesScreen` – Displays all saved notes.

-Note Detail Screen – Allows adding or editing a note.
+`NoteDetailScreen` – Allows adding or editing a note.

 ### Notes List Screen